 In carrying out these projects, SeaChange Marine Conservation Society has involved community volunteers and formed and maintained key partnerships.
 This maximized what could be achieved, provided learning opportunities and increased awareness, which will be so important to future conservation projects.

-The Pacific Salmon Foundation is also supporting Rugged Coast Research Society (RCRS) to map the location of marine debris in sensitive estuaries along the east coast of Vancouver Island.
+The Pacific Salmon Foundation is also supporting Rugged Coast Research Society (RCRS) to map the location of marine debris in sensitive habitats in the Strait of Georgia.
 Their focus will be on damaging debris such as creosote pilings and logs, sunken vessels, abandoned docks, log booms and wood waste in the intertidal zone.
 At each location, RCRS will team up with stewardship groups that have local insights and knowledge of problematic areas and work side by side.
-Mapping is slated to be done in the Cowichan, Nanaimo, Englishman, Little Qualicum, Big Qualicum, Puntledge, Oyster and Campbell Rivers estuaries over by the end of 2021.
+In 2021, estuaries along the east coast of Vancouver Island were mapped including the Cowichan, Nanaimo, Englishman, Little Qualicum, Big Qualicum, Puntledge, Oyster and Campbell Rivers estuaries.
+The effort is continuing with salmon bearing estuaries and prime forage fish habitats along the north Strait and Sunshine Coast being mapped in 2022.

 To support their mapping efforts, RCRS has been working with an open, free app called ‘Input’, to streamline data collection and entry.
 With the app, users can directly mark the location coordinates, notes, and photos of debris from their phone or tablet.
 As Rugged Coast maps these initial estuaries, the app will be tried and tested by the team and the stewardship groups they work with.
 The ultimate aim is to be able to crowd source marine debris information from local stewardship groups directly through the app and have the information be stored centrally.
 As the data are collected, RCRS will compile the resulting catalogue of marine debris into an interactive map with detailed notes, photos and drone footage.